raddaway/KP-Figura/README.md

 3. Click "Open Avatars root folder"
 4. Drop the folder into avatars
 5. Back in game, click upload, and other players will see your model too!

+# Credits

+APIs used:
+- SquAPI (Squishy API by MrSirSquishy)